Tony Mammarella

 Anthony (Tony) Mammarella (September 2, 1924 – November 29, 1977) was the first producer and second host of American Bandstand.

+Biography

 Mammarella, a World War II veteran, started with Philadelphia television station WFIL-TV in 1947 as a switchboard operator and moved his way up to various positions in production.

 In 1958, as a way of increasing his financial portfolio, he, along with Dick Clark and Bernie Binnick started Swan Records, with the first signed artist being "Dickie Doo and the Don'ts".
 The label would later be notable for being the second American record label for The Beatles.